beylouni/Stocks-ETL/README.md

 ## How it works? 👷
 ### We used the concept of what is an ETL to guide us on this project.

-This project was possible by using webscraping and crawler to extract the HTML font and then RegEx to find the important data.
+This project was possible by using webscraping and a crawler to extract the HTML font and then RegEx to find the important data.
 To extract the data we used the website <a href="https://www.investing.com">_investing.com_</a>
 followed by it's pages (crawling with Scrapy), and to find the significant data to us, we used RegEx.
-On the image bellow it's possible to understand better all the process.
+On the image bellow it's possible to better understand all the process.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/81690594/186456802-1034fe93-91b5-482b-b8cc-2adc7345b027.png"/>